 The first requirement is resolution!
 Only a few years ago, I thought a full-HD (1920×1080 pixels) screen was perfectly fine for my needs.
 Recently, I was more than happy with a 27-inch QHD (2560×1440 pixels) Iiyama monitor.
-Having seen first hand the gorgeous 5K (5120×2880 pixels) iMac screen, where you really cannot perceive the pixels, QHD no longer seemed good enough.
-Let’s not be too greedy, UHD (3840×2160 pixels) would be nice.
+Having seen first hand the gorgeous 5K (5120×2880 pixels) iMac screen, where you really cannot perceive the pixels, QHD no longer seemed good enough, but let’s not be too greedy, UHD (3840×2160 pixels) would be nice.
 This seems to be the new ‘sweet spot’ of desirability in professional screens.
 That brings me to the second requirement, colour accuracy.

 There are a limited number of professional monitors available that manage to display the full gamut of Adobe RGB, with the cheapest starting at around £600 for a 27-inch QHD specification.
 However, you can readily pay more than double that!
 For me, there is merit in this gamut as I often use Pantone colours for specifying colour, and the Adobe RGB gamut captures most of Pantone’s offer.
 If you work with Pantone colours end-to-end, you can be working with colour beyond the reproduction capabilities of a typical CMYK press/printer, or screen sRGB profile.
 On a traditional litho-press, Pantone colours are specially mixed spots colours.
 It’s not unknown maps to be printed in excess of 10 spot colours.
-Working with (topographic) maps, green can be a rather commonly used colour, so being able to work with fine variations of (Pantone) hue on-screen can help enormously, though I always double-check against my Pantone reference cards.
+Working with (topographic) maps, green can be a rather commonly used colour, so being able to work with fine variations of (Pantone) hue on-screen can help enormously, though it’s always best to double-check against printed Pantone reference cards.

 With all this mind, I ventured to purchase a new screen, within a budget, to satisfy as far as I could the above considerations.
 After on-and-off research over a couple of months, I came across a review for a Philips Brilliance 328P6VJEB UltraClear 32-inch UHD monitor (image above).
 It’s is actively recommended for colour work, with an advanced multi-domain vertical alignment (AMVA) LED panel rather than an in-plane switching (IPS) panel.
 Some consider this inferior technology, and I really wasn’t sure for the first 30 minutes.
 However, once I set it to the factory calibrated sRGB mode, everything snapped in to place.
-That mode is somewhat deceiving as in fact it achieves 91% of Adobe RGB, far in excess of sRGB, with an average Delta-E score 0.84².
+That mode is somewhat deceiving as in fact it achieves 91% of Adobe RGB, far in excess of sRGB (c.135%), with an average Delta-E score 0.84².
 That’s very good!
-A monitor with a Delta-E score of less than three (3.0) is considered necessary for colour-accurate work.
+In general, a monitor with a Delta-E score of less than three (3.0) is considered necessary for colour-accurate work, but ideally around one (1.0).
 I carried out a display calibration check with my Spyder Pro, which confirmed the 91% coverage of the Adobe RGB gamut, and actually looked no different to the preset sRGB setting.
 Luminance uniformity varies within the range of 97–102% and the gamma is set at 2.2.
 It’s a true 10-bit monitor, with 12-bit internal processing, so displays 1.074 billion colours rather than the 16.7 million colours of a typical 8-bit display.
 This type of panel also has exceptional contrast, with deep blacks and bright whites.
-This isn’t the whole story with monitors, but good are indicators nevertheless.
-So, out-of-the-box, the sRGB preset is spot on and you are good to go.
+I found it quite bright to begin with, but got used to this and the SmartImage settings can help reduce this without affecting colour.
+This isn’t the whole story with monitors, but are good indicators nevertheless.
+So, out-of-the-box, the sRGB preset was spot on and I was good to go.

-After a week of use, I’m happy with my purchase, with three minor observations.
+After a week of use, I’m happy with my purchase, with four minor observations.
 Firstly, the viewing angles are nowhere near the claimed 178°, looking pretty washed out at those extreme angles.
 In practice, this is irrelevant to me as this isn’t a public display monitor.
 Secondly, you also see what looks like quite a bit of LED bleed at the left and right edges of the screen.
 This may be to do with this type of panel, and it’s size, as when you look straight on at the edges, this is not visible.
-It’s really only visible against a dark background.
-This kind of thing seems to really bother a lot of people, but I’ve yet to use a screen without a hint of it.
+It’s also really only visible against a dark background.
+This kind of thing seems to really bother a lot of people, but I’ve yet to come across a screen without a hint of it.
 It may upset those who edit ‘dark’ films, but for me, it simply doesn’t affect everyday working, even on colour-critical files.
 Thirdly, the interface is a little clumsy and it’s easy to activate the touch-sensitive adjustment controls, but at other times they seem to need a couple of presses.
 Still, most monitors are rather clumsy in this regard.

 - By ‘image’, I mean any kind graphic or image rendered to a screen; all pixel or vector-based work is rasterised for visual display.